ubahnverleih/WoBike/README.md

 The request will return data about scooters in a list with JSON objects.
 More detailed documentation as well as an explaination of most of the request and response parameters can be found in the file [Voi.md](Voi.md).

 ## Hive (Scooter, Europe)
-[hive](https://www.ridehive.com) is s scootersharing company based in Europe.
+[hive](https://www.ridehive.com) is a scootersharing company based in Europe.

 There is *no* authentication or special headers and only `GET`-Requests required for the API-Endpoint `https://hive.frontend.fleetbird.eu/api/prod/v1.06/`.
 You can request all(?) vehicles with `https://hive.frontend.fleetbird.eu/api/prod/v1.06/map/cars/` or filter them by bbox like `https://hive.frontend.fleetbird.eu/api/prod/v1.06/map/cars/?lat1=46.8339&lat2=55.829&lon1=4.205&lon2=27.653` or show the 20 nearest vehicles around a location with `https://hive.frontend.fleetbird.eu/api/prod/v1.06/cars/?lat=53.4374&lon=9.9955`.